Stephanie Kay Nutrition

 2. Once the oats have absorbed most of the liquid, pour in whisked egg whites, and stir to combine,

-3. Continue to stir constantly until everything is well combined, eggs are cooked, and the remaining liquid is absorbed,
+3. Continue to stir constantly until everything is well combined, the eggs are cooked, and the remaining liquid is absorbed,

 4. Transfer the egg white oatmeal to a bowl,